JWST Near Infrared Imager and Slitless Spectrograph

 - Single object slitless spectroscopy (SOSS) with a cross-dispersed grism designed to deliver broad wavelength coverage and spectro-photometric stability, optimized for time-series observations (TSOs).

-- Aperture masking interferometry (AMI) through specific filters that is enabled by a mask with seven sub-apertures.
+- Aperture masking interferometry (AMI) through specific filters, enabled by a mask with 7 sub-apertures.

-- Imaging in seven wide- and five medium-band filters that are closely matched to the NIRCam filter set between 0.9 and 5.0 μm.
+- Imaging in 7 wide- and 5 medium-band filters that are closely matched to the NIRCam filter set between 0.9 and 5.0 μm.

 Table 1.
 Specific properties of NIRISS observing modes